ozsay/angular-electron/README.md

 ### remote and node modules

-Theses are all the **main modules** that are available as angular services:
+These are all the **main modules** that are available as angular services:

 `app, auto-updater, browser-window, content-tracing, dialog, global-shortcut, menu, menu-item, power-save-blocker, protocol, web-contents, tray`